-Almost all members of the genus Datura are hardy perennial plants which can usually grow as an annual plant.
+Most members of the genus Datura are hardy perennial plants but are also grown as annual plants.
 The United States Department of Agriculture lists the Datura in hardiness zone 5 to 7 as an annual, and hardiness zone 8 to 10 as a perennial.

-In the winter months, drastically reduce watering but not to the point the soil completely dries out.
+In the winter months, reduce watering but not to the point the soil completely dries out.
 Come winter season the Datura may go deciduous.

-Frost and cold poses the only “growing” weakness of this otherwise easy to grow plant.
-The Datura can tolerate poor soil conditions and survive even a little drought.
+Frost and cold pose the only “growing” weakness of this otherwise easy to grow a plant.
+The Datura can tolerate poor soil conditions and survive a little drought.

-Datura Plant Propagation
+Datura Flower Propagation

-Scrape off the top inch or two of soil and replace with fresh soil.
+Scrape off the top inch or two of soil and replace it with fresh soil.
 You may also add time-release fertilizer at this point.